 At arrival, any lost or damaged luggage should be reported immediately to airline staff and to any holiday representative.
 It is essential that you complete a Property Irregularity Report (PIR) before leaving the airport and retain a copy as evidence for any claim.
 If you need to make a claim on your travel insurance policy, the policy booklet will explain the procedure.
 With Saga Travel Insurance you can claim up to £5,000 for lost luggage.

 Saga’s range of insurance products is designed specifically for our customers and is unique to us.
-Saga Travel Insurance is provided by Collinson Insurance Services Limited who meets our high standards of quality and service.
+Saga Travel Insurance is underwritten by Great Lakes Insurance SE, UK Branch which meets our high standards of quality and service.